 The credit union tax exemption is based on an outdated 100-year-old law that has never been revisited.
 Since that time, credit unions have become larger, more complex, and bank-like in their size, powers, product and service offerings, and fields of membership – a trend that has sharply accelerated in recent years.

 It is past time to bring credit unions into the 21st century, revoke their privileged status, and tax and regulate them as we do comparable financial institutions.
-The credit union model has become outdated, and its charter, purpose and tax-exempt status should be reviewed by Congress.
 Credit unions were chartered by Congress to enable people of small means with a “common bond” to pool their resources to meet their basic deposit, savings and borrowing needs.
-While some credit unions operate that way today, the NCUA has enabled others to grow their membership and their markets well beyond their statutory mission.
-Credit unions’ share of Paycheck Protection Program loans was 3.62 percent in 2020.

 Credit union acquisitions of community banks and their branches have accelerated rapidly, with the last five years seeing approximately a 400 percent increase over the previous five years.
 These deals transform taxable business activity at community banks into tax-exempt activity at credit unions, thereby shrinking the tax base, not only at the federal level but at the state and local level as well.